Alcohol marketing and children

+In the UK, the proportion of children drinking alcohol remains well above the European average.
 Evidence shows that exposure to alcohol marketing encourages children to drink at an earlier age and in greater quantities than they otherwise would.
 The Science Committee of the European Alcohol and Health Forum concluded in 2009 that “alcohol marketing increases the likelihood that adolescents will start to use alcohol, and to drink more if they are already using alcohol”.
+Longitudinal research from Europe has suggested that adolescents’ alcohol use is affected by exposure to alcohol marketing, while research from the US has suggested that exposure to alcohol-related media may in fact begin a mutually influencing process in adolescents, escalating alcohol use over time; the more alcohol-related media they see, the more they drink, and the more they drink, the more they seek out alcohol-related media.

 American studies have found that children and teenagers respond particularly positively to TV advertisements featuring animals, humour, music and celebrities.
 It is suggested, therefore, that policy makers should ensure that advertisements should focus on product-related characteristics, using content less appealing to children and teenagers.